CheckMyLicense LogoCheckMyLicense

 Best Practice: Always verify the license during initialization (OnInit).
 This prevents unauthorized use and ensures proper activation tracking from the start.
 Also consider implementing periodic re-validation during runtime for long-running applications.

-The Python SDK provides a command-line tool and library for integrating CheckMyLicense verification into Python applications.
-It handles HMAC-SHA256 authentication, request signing, and server response verification automatically.
+The Python SDK v3 provides a command-line tool and library for integrating CheckMyLicense verification into Python applications.
+It handles HMAC-SHA256 authentication, request signing, offline token caching, and program configuration management automatically.

 Key Features